ethanbaker/cpick/README.md

 Cpick comes with three color types as a default: CSS, Solarized, and XTERM.
 In order to fix complicated import problems, the JSON data is present in the [colors.go](https://github.com/ethanbaker/cpick/blob/master/colors.go) file as a string.
 The preset data always has the lowest priority for being used.

+#### Testing

+Cpick has a testing mode that can only be enabled by calling `Start` with testing mode enabled.
+This automatically happens when you run `go test` in the `cpick` directory.

+All of the tests can be found in the [tests.go](https://github.com/ethanbaker/cpick/blob/master/tests.go) file.

 <p align="right">(<a href="#top">back to top</a>)</p>